 - Section on gold guinea and sovereign based denominations.

-- Every single coin value has been checked and amended where necessary.
+- Thousands of updates – checked and amended where necessary.

 - The book has been printed using high quality, offset paper.

 - Summaries of each coin type, including the designer information and accurate weights and sizes.

 - Newly reported varieties have been listed.